 As of September 2022, I am the Program Manager of the Light Management in new Photovoltaic Materials (LMPV) program at AMOLF.
 In this novel role, I work with the group leaders and researchers in the LMPV program to improve our organization across the board, for example regarding internal communication and hiring, research equipment and collaborations, and knowledge transfer.

-I am currently a Ph.D. student in the Photonic Materials group, led by Prof. Albert Polman, in the Center for Nanophotonics at AMOLF (Amsterdam, The Netherlands).
-My work focuses on the theory, fabrication and characterization of photonic nano- and microstructures for spectrum-splitting in novel photovoltaic architectures.
-The goal of my work is to surpass the Shockley-Queisser efficiency limit by integrating a photonic spectrum-splitting structure into a multi-junction solar cell system.
+After having defended my PhD thesis in May 2022, I am also a part-time Postdoc in the Photonic Materials group, led by Prof. Albert Polman, at AMOLF (Amsterdam, The Netherlands).
+My work focuses on the theory, fabrication, and optical characterization of photonic nano- and microstructures for solar cells and optoelectronic devices.

 - Two-step sputter-hydrothermal synthesis of NaTaO3 thin films

 L. Polak, T. Veeken, J. Houtkamp, M.J.
 Slaman, S.M.
 Kars, J.H.
 Rector, and R.J.
 Wijngaarden, Thin Solid Films, 603 (2016)

 - Application and validity of the effective medium approximation to the optical properties of nanotextured silicon coated with a dielectric layer